Devontae Booker: College career

+Booker originally signed with Washington State University out of high school but was later ruled academically ineligible.

 Booker attended American River College from 2011 to 2013.

 In 2011, Booker had 793 rushing yards and 12 touchdowns, and in 2012, he had 1,472 yards and 15 touchdowns.
 Booker was originally expected to transfer to the University of Utah prior to the 2013 season, but was unable due to academic reasons.
 He stayed at American River College and did not play football in 2013.

 Booker officially transferred to Utah in 2014.
 He entered the season splitting time with Bubba Poole, but eventually became the main running back.
 Booker started nine of 13 games his junior season, finishing with 292 carries for 1,512 yards and 10 touchdowns to go along with 43 receptions for 306 yards with two touchdowns.
 He posted the second-most yards (1,512) and third-most carries (292) in school history, earning a first-team All-Pac-12 Conference selection.

 Booker opened the first 10 games of 2015 before suffering a season-ending knee injury, finishing with 268 carries for 1,261 yards and 11 touchdowns to go along with 37 receptions for 318 yards.
 He led the nation with 305 touches from scrimmage (30.5 per game) and carries per game (26.8) at the time of his knee injury.
 Booker was named a Maxwell Award semifinalist (national player of the year) and Doak Walker Award semifinalist (nation's top running back) in addition to earning All-Pac-12 second-team honor.